eX-Mech/pymech/docs/vtksuite.rst

 pymech.vtksuite
 ===============

-This Python module contains one routine to convert from exadata to vtk data structure.
+This Python module contains one routine to convert from :class:`pymech.core.HexaData` to a VTK object.

 .. warning::